-During the quarter ended March 31, 2023, vacancy rates in the Inland Empire ticked up 100 basis points to 1.9% and net absorption failed to surpass new supply.
-However, average asking rents posted a new record-high rate of \$1.63 per square foot, a 28% jump from 12 months ago.
+During the quarter ended June 30, 2023, vacancy rates in the Inland Empire ticked up 100 basis points to 2.9% and net absorption failed to surpass new supply.
+However, average asking rents posted a new record-high rate of \$1.64 per square foot, a 6.5% increase from June 30, 2022.
 As lease rates increase in the Inland Empire, we may experience greater pricing advantages due to our lower land basis.
-The San Fernando Valley and Ventura County industrial markets continue to see tight conditions as vacancy and availability sit well below the historical average of 2.1%.
-Net absorption posted 179,854 square foot of positive demand despite vacancy climbing 20 basis points to 0.9%.
-Vacancy increased 10 basis points to 0.6% in the San Fernando Valley and up 10 basis points to 1.3% in Ventura County.
-Average asking rates continued to climb with a \$0.02 bump in the San Fernando Valley and a \$0.10 bump in Ventura County.
+The San Fernando Valley and Ventura County industrial markets continue to see tight conditions, as vacancy and availability sit at historically low numbers.
+Some vacancy was returned to the market, and the overall vacancy rate in the San Fernando Valley increased by 20 basis points to 0.8%, while in Ventura County, it also rose by 20 basis points to 1.5%.
+Average asking rates remained strong in the San Fernando Valley at \$1.66 per square foot, whereas Ventura County saw a slight decrease to \$1.23 per square foot.

 Industrial vacancy rates are expected to remain low, and industrial users seeking larger spaces are going further north into neighboring Kern County, and particularly, TRCC, which has attracted increased attention as market conditions continue to tighten.
 Additionally, TRCC is in a position to capture tenant awareness due to our ability to provide a competitive alternative for users in the Inland Empire and the Santa Clarita Valley.
 The Company's TRC-MRC 5 LLC joint venture with Majestic Realty Co., or Majestic, a Los Angeles-based commercial industrial developer, was formed to pursue the development, construction, lease-up, and management of an approximately 446,400 square foot industrial building located within TRCC-East.
-Construction began in 2023 with completion expected during the winter of 2023/2024.
-A lease was secured, in advance of construction, for the entirety of this space by Sunrise Brands, a leading designer, producer, distributor, and retailer of both branded and private-label apparel.
+This industrial building is currently under construction with completion expected during the first quarter of 2024.
+A lease was secured, in advance of construction, for the entirety of this space, with Sunrise Brands, a leading designer, producer, distributor, and retailer of both branded and private-label apparel.

-We expect our commercial/industrial real estate development segment to continue to experience costs, net of amounts capitalized, primarily related to professional service fees, marketing costs, commissions, planning costs, and staffing costs as we continue to pursue development opportunities.
+We expect our commercial/industrial real estate development segment to continue to experience costs, net of amounts capitalized, primarily related to professional service fees, marketing costs, commissions, planning costs, and staffing costs, as we continue to pursue development opportunities.
 We continue to see the impact of inflation within our construction costs and expect our costs to be impacted by inflation throughout 2023.
+From a macroeconomic perspective, the tightening of capital markets may cause a near-term slow down in new commercial real estate developments.